svlada/springsession-jdbc/README.md

 # springsession-jdbc
-Example application to show how to configure Spring Session with JDBC
+Example application to show how to configure Spring Session with JDBC.